phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 ### Hotspot 31

-Hotspot 31 is the second site of marked conformational differences between SARS-CoV-2 and SARS-CoV.
+**Hotspot 31** is the second site of marked conformational differences between SARS-CoV-2 and SARS-CoV.
+It earns its name because it involves a "salt bridge", or a combination of hydrogen and ionic bonding between two amino acids, that takes place between Lys31 and Glu35.
+It is shown in red in the figure below.

 **STOP:** Again, see if you can spot the differences between SARS-CoV-2 and SARS-CoV.
 {: .notice--primary}

 ![image-center](../assets/images/Hotspot31.png){: .align-center}
-These are the 3D visualizations of hotspot 31 between SARS-CoV-2 (top) and SARS-CoV (bottom).
-The RBD is shown in purple and ACE2 is shown in green.
-In SARS-CoV, the RBD residue Tyr442 (yellow) stabilizes the salt bridge bond between ACE2 residues Lys31 and Glu35 (red).
-In SARS-CoV-2, the corresponding RBD residue Leu455 (yellow) is unable to support the ACE2 bond.
-This causes the salt bridge to break and allow the ACE residues Lys31 and Glu35 to interact and form new hydrogen bonds with RBD residue Gln493 (blue).
+Visualizations of hotspot 31 in SARS-CoV-2 (top) and SARS-CoV (bottom).
+The RBD is shown in purple, and ACE2 is shown in green.
+In SARS-CoV, hotspot 31 corresponds to a salt bridge, which is broken in SARS-CoV-2 to form a new hydrogen bond.
 {: style="font-size: medium;"}

-This figure shows how the interaction between Lys31 and Glu35 (Red) of ACE2 changes drastically between SARS-CoV-2 and SARS-CoV.
-In SARS-CoV, the two residues appear to directly point towards each other.
-This is because in SARS-CoV RBM, Tyr442 supports the salt bridge between Lys31 and Glu35 of ACE2.
-In contrast to Tyr442 in SARS-CoV, the corresponding residue in SARS-CoV-2 is the less bulky Leu455, which provides less support to Lys31 of ACE2.
-This causes the salt bridge to break and results in Lys31 and Glu35 of ACE2 to point almost in parallel towards RBD residue Gln493.
-This change allows Lys31 and Glu35 to form hydrogen bonds with Gln493 in SARS-CoV-2.
+The figure above shows how the salt bridge is radically different in the two viruses.
+In SARS-CoV, the two residues appear to directly point towards each other because in the SARS-CoV RBM, Tyr442 supports the salt bridge between Lys31 and Glu35 on ACE2.
+In contrast to Tyr442 in SARS-CoV, the corresponding amino acid in SARS-CoV-2 is the less bulky Leu455 (shown in yellow), which provides less support to Lys31.
+This causes the salt bridge to break, so that Lys31 and Glu35 of ACE2 point in parallel toward the RBD residue Gln493.
+This change allows Lys31 and Glu35 to form hydrogen bonds with Gln493 in SARS-CoV-2 (shown in blue).

 ### Hotspot 353